holds the rocky reef drop-off zones

 - Main Threats

-- Bycatch in commercial rock lobster pots and bottom trawls is the primary threat.
-Also threatened by localised declines near urban areas and climate change affecting kelp habitat quality.
-No significant recreational fishery exists.
+- Bycatch in commercial rock lobster pots and bottom trawls is primary threat.
+Also threatened by localised declines near urban areas and climate change affecting kelp habitat.

 - Population

-- Populations are considered stable across most of the species' range.
-The giant boarfish is not targeted by commercial or recreational fishers.
-It is caught occasionally as bycatch in lobster pots.
-Marine protected areas provide refuge.
+- Populations considered stable across most of species' range.
+Giant boarfish is not targeted by commercial or recreational fishers.
+Caught occasionally as bycatch in lobster pots.

 - Conservation Status